 - The fruit you will bear is gentleness.

 - The fruit you will bear is self-control.

 Kingdom fruit is your Christ-like character directly produced by your new nature.
 Therefore, kingdom fruit is the natural evidence of a transformed life.

 This is the kingdom fruit you were created to produce.
 Kingdom fruit is God’s reasonable expectation for those who are His, and likewise producing kingdom fruit is how you repay God for His graciousness in giving you life in the first place.
 You render to Him everything you have: your heart, your soul, your mind, your strength, and yes, even your own life.
 You were made in the image of God, and His inscription is written on your heart, and you are expected to produce the fruit that is worthy of Him.
-Be transformed, produce the fruit you were created to produce, and do fail Him!
+Be transformed, produce the fruit you were created to produce, and do not fail Him!
 Your eternity depends on it!

 To continue to the next lesson in this series, entitled “Deeper Insights” click here (coming soon).